 The instafamous Acqua Alta Library is also a must see!
 From Santorini to Paris, I love visiting unique bookstores and had to check it out.
 A few spots feel a little staged and people were waiting to take their photos (how could you not snap photos of this place?).
 However, there was also a quality inventory of interesting books, vintage postcards and reasonable priced wall art.

 I took a train right to the Santa Lucia train station.
 Venice also has an airport with frequent departures on European budget airlines.
 If you’re coming from the USA, you might want to look at flying into Rome or Paris and then taking an EasyJet or RyanAir flight to Venice.
+I usually check Skyscanner to see who is offering the best deal.

 Getting around Venice was doable on foot, but there are also plenty of water ferries and frequent ports.
 We only used a water ferry once to get from the train station to the hotel.
 Be careful when you are using Google Maps to walk around and be sure to adjust the setting to “Avoid Ferries.”
 Once the directions showed us walking right across the water!
 Needless to say, we had to backtrack quite a bit to find an actual bridge.